rtts/ialauncher/README.md

     sudo pip3 install ialauncher

 You can now launch the interface using the `ialauncher` command.
-To see the available options, type `ialauncher --help`
+To see the available options, type `ialauncher --help`.

+*One option that I personally use all the time is `--slideshow` which turns IA Launcher into an awesome screensaver, displaying a new DOS title screen every few seconds.
+Whenever I'm bored, I walk over to my dedicated DOS gaming PC and press `Enter` to play a game.*

 Special Keys